contentauth/c2pa-python/docs/native-resources-management.md

 A new wrapper around a native resource inherits from `ManagedResource` and follows the documented lifecycle rules.

+## Definitions

+A **native pointer** is an address that says where a piece of memory lives.
+The C2PA SDK is a Python wrapper around a Rust library (the "native" library), and that library allocates memory Python cannot see.
+When the SDK creates a `Reader`, `Builder`, `Signer`, `Context`, or `Settings`, the Python object holds a native pointer to memory that the native library allocated and manages.
+Python's garbage collector tracks the Python object but knows nothing about the native memory behind the pointer, so it cannot free it.

+The **native side** of the Rust library is reached through its C FFI.

+**Ownership** answers one question: who is responsible for freeing a piece of native memory.
+Native memory has to be freed exactly once.
+The owner is whoever must free it.
+If nobody frees it, the memory leaks.
+If two owners each free it, the same memory is freed twice, which corrupts the allocator and can crash the process.
+So exactly one side owns each pointer at any moment, and that side frees it.

+**Taking ownership** or **transferring ownership** means that responsibility moves from one holder to another.
+When Python hands a pointer to the native side and the native side takes ownership, the old holder must stop trying to free it, or the pointer gets freed twice.
+The [Ownership transfer](#ownership-transfer) section covers how the Python SDK handles this.

+A pointer is **consumed** when a native call takes ownership of the pointer passed to it, often returning a replacement pointer.
+Once a pointer is consumed, Python must not free it again, since the native side now owns it.

 ## Why is native resources management needed?

 ### Native pointers in a Python wrapper